3615 Grandview Drive

 Arts & Museums

-During the second World War, a little known but very important operations was performed by pilots of gliders.
+During the Second World War, little known but very important operations were performed by the pilots of gliders.
 Because of their "silent wings," they were able to get behind enemy lines undetected and provide important information to the Allied Forces.
-This museum in Lubbock, housed in a former airport terminal is dedicated to showing the importance and fascinating history of this operation.
+This museum in Lubbock, housed in a former airport terminal, is dedicated to showing the importance and fascinating history of this operation.
 A fully restored CG-4A glider is the centerpiece of museum.
 There is a film to help all those visiting learn more about gliders and a library and reading room also helps to educate on the same subject.
-Adult admission is $5.

 The Lubbock Lake Landmark has historical records from people who roamed the planes up to 12,000 years ago!
+The site has turned up many artifacts of the people who have inhabited this area for tens of thousands of years, as all of the paleolithic cultural periods are represented at the Lubbock Lake site.
 If you visit in the summer, you can see archaeologists excavating the site and discovering new treasures!
-Both self-guided and guided tours are available for you to fully understand and explore exactly what the Landmark has to offer.
-The Learning Center is a great place for both children and adults to reinforce the concepts and information present around the Landmark.
+Both self-guided and guided tours are available for you to fully understand and explore exactly what this landmark has to offer.
 Galleries exploring the past are also present at the site.

 The Texan style of ranching has changed a lot over the past century, but the National Ranching Heritage Center aims to preserve relics from the era for years to come.
 This large preserve is the home of many buildings which have been moved to the site from various places around the region.
 Schoolhouses, houses, cabins, barns, shipping pens, and more are arranged in a village of sorts for visitors to experience and explore.
 Art and artifacts from the era and important to the industry are also available for viewing.

-The Museum of Texas Tech University is the name for several learning centers around the Lubbock area such as the Lubbock Lake Landmark and Moody Planetarium.
+The Museum of Texas Tech University is made up of several learning museums around the Lubbock area, like as the Lubbock Lake Landmark and Moody Planetarium.
 But it is also the name for a museum on the campus of Texas Tech University which through displays of thousands of objects educate visitors on various subjects.
 There is a museum store on site to help you remember your visit by picking up an item or two.

 The Moody Planetarium of Texas Tech University offers visual spectacles at a very reasonable rate.
 Shows held in the planetarium feature information about about space including breathtaking visual scenery of the night sky and outer space.
 The planetarium also shows laser shows with exciting music and accompanying images.
-Admission is $2 for adults and $1 for children and students.
+This planetarium is truly the perfect place to take the whole family for an out of this world experience.

 The International Cultural Center reflects its status as a member of the international community with the artwork and displays at the building itself.
 The Hall of Nations includes flags from almost 200 of the member states of the United Nations.
 The floor is an visual representation of the world, and murals are located throughout the building to showcase different areas and cultures in the global community.